 George obviously had yearnings to exchange his Government office work for the rural life - within two years, the young family had moved again, this time to Tamerton Foliot, a small community north of Plymouth (now part of that city's spreading urban area), where George worked as a contractor.
 There they stayed for another six children and eight years, before moving further north-east, to the village of Meavy on the edge of Dartmoor.

 At Meavy, another six children were born, while George worked a property of nearly 100 acres, Brisworthy Farm.
 At Brisworthy Farm, George and Martha raised their large family; while George and the older boys worked the farm, Martha had at least one general servant to help around the house.

-(below) The village of Meavy, in Devon, five kilometres northwest of Brisworthy Farm, the family home of the Dance family in the 1880s
+(above) The village of Meavy, in Devon, five kilometres northwest of Brisworthy Farm, the family home of the Dance family in the 1880s

 A prehistoric stone circle in Devon,